 — A report that provides a more comprehensive description of the religious landscape and of those who navigate it.
 I am convinced that it will benefit all those who are interested in religion as a social phenomenon.

 Are you interested in the topic if this report?

 On Wednesday the 27th of November 2019, the report will be presented at the Immanuel Church (Immanuelskyrkan) in Stockholm from 13 -15.
 The adress is Kungstensgatan 17 (Metrostation: Rådmansgatan).
-A panel consisting of the author Erika Willander, social antropologist Brian Palmer and historian Lars Trägårdh will discuss the place of religion in Sweden with the starting point in the report.
+A panel consisting of the author Erika Willander, social antropologist Brian Palmer External link, opens in new window. and historian Lars Trägårdh External link, opens in new window.will discuss the place of religion in Sweden with the starting point in the report.
 The seminar will be held in English.
-If you want come please let us know by sending an e-mail to email@example.com enter "Nov 27 Stockholm" in the subject line.
+If you want come please let us know by sending an e-mail to firstname.lastname@example.org enter "Nov 27 Stockholm" in the subject line.
 The notification can also be made by phone to Inger Carnbo: 08-453 68 74 who also answers any questions.